 One thing I really love about my office is the tree outside my window.
-We hung a thistle seed sock on it a few years ago, and all summer long I got to watch the gold finches and house finches feeding away.
+I hung a thistle seed sock on it a few years ago, and all summer long I got to watch the gold finches and house finches feeding away.
 They returned the next year too.
-But last year, the birds abandoned us.
+But last year, the birds abandoned me.
 I missed them.
-So yesterday, following the instructions of a friend who takes the most amazing bird photos in her yard in Texas, hubby and I ran over to a feed and seed store, and we bought new enticements to bring the birds back.
+So yesterday, following the instructions of a friend who takes the most amazing bird photos in her yard in Texas, I ran over to a feed and seed store, and I bought new enticements to bring the birds back.
 This time in both the front and back yards.
-We’re told it could take the birds a few weeks to discover this new and improved restaurant, but while I’m working away on a new book, I’ll be keeping watch for some brightly colored diners.
-At left is a photo of our finches feeding in 2011.
+I’m told it could take the birds a few weeks to discover this new and improved restaurant, but while I’m working away on a new book, I’ll be keeping watch for some brightly colored diners.
+At left is a photo of the finches feeding in 2011.
 Hopefully I’ll have new and better ones to share later this season.

 Now onto my wrap up for last month.

 In April I completed four books.
 Unbroken (history/biography) by Laura Hillenbrand was the one that took the most time.
 I loved it even while I cringed at reading man’s inhumanity to man.
 War is a terrible thing.
 But if you are a lover of history, I highly recommend this book.
 (The movie comes out on Christmas.)
 The other three books I read were all fiction.
 My favorite was the novella, A Cat was Involved.

 I started another Beth Moore study, Beloved Disciple.
 As always, I love studying along with Beth.
 She is such a great teacher of the Bible.